ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

 3. Open the five files in the R directory into your IDE configured with R Client.

+3. In SSMS, create the databae table you wish to use if it does not yet exist.

 4. Replace the connection string at the top of each file with details of your login and database name in each of the four files.
 For example:
  <br/>
  <img src="../Images/r2.png">

  Note: You can use “.” for the server name as shown here if using a local SQL Server (on the same machine as your code).
 Also note that there can be NO SPACES between the "=" in the connection string.
-That is  "Database=Campaign_Management" will work while " Database = Campaign_Management" will give an error!
+That is  "Database=Campaign" will work while " Database = Campaign" will give an error!

 5. The scripts perform the following actions: